Mary H.K. Choi: Books

 Choi was the writer of Marvel Comics' Lady Deadpool No. 1.
 She has also written Marvel's Shanna the She-Devil and has contributed to the CMYK anthology and the Ghosts anthology for Vertigo Comics.

 In 2014, Choi published a collection of essays as a Kindle single called, Oh, Never Mind, which describes, among other topics, her decision to leave New York.
 She had met with a number of editors and grew frustrated by the pessimism she encountered about the sales prospects for an essay collection; instead she accepted an offer from Amazon to write the short collection of essays as a Kindle Single for a $5000 payment plus 70% of profits, the right to set the price of the collection, and retention of full ownership of the copyright.

 Choi also co-wrote the DJ Khaled book, The Keys, developed from Khaled's Snapchat videos in which he offers fans advice on how to achieve the lifestyle he has.
 In a review for The New Yorker, Hua Hsu said that while the book contained some standard self-help fare, "there's ultimately something goofy and uplifting about it all, a warm generosity that makes Khaled someone whose success you can't begrudge."

 Choi's first novel, Emergency Contact, is a young adult novel published in 2018 by Simon & Schuster.
 Choi has described the book as partly inspired by Judy Blume's novel Forever..., because Blume had "said she just wanted to write a story about ‘two people who have sex but then nothing terrible happens'...I love that," Choi told The New York Times.
-Choi's novel is a love story conducted primarily by text message, with Penny (a Korean-American freshman at the University of Texas-Austin) giving Sam her number after she happens to be passing by as Sam has his first panic attack.
+Choi's novel is a love story conducted primarily by text message, with Penny (a Korean-American freshman at the University of Texas at Austin) giving Sam her number after she happens to be passing by as Sam has his first panic attack.
 Writing for Entertainment Weekly, David Canfield said in Emergency Contact, Choi "vividly realizes Korean-American culture and explores microaggressions on a sharply recognizable level...weav[ing] these experiences into a narrative rife with witty banter and steamy romantic chemistry; the YA frame doesn't push the more challenging material to the margins, but rather renders it naturalistically potent."